bahdcoder/nesabox/readme.md

 1 - We'll have an endpoint on nesabox, this endpoint connects to the server, a node js script on the server makes a local api request to fetch netdata data, then returns it to nesabox which inturn returns it to the browser.

 2 - So I guess there is no much harm signing a certificate on the server, and consuming it with node js

+# How to handle server alerts

+1 - We'll flash messages on each server, on the frontend, we'll load notifications, and push all of them on to a notifications provider.